 - design of synthetic receptors for biomolecules of interest

-- thermal detection methods to measure these biomolecules in biological samples
+- new detection methods (thermo-electric and colourimetric detection) to measure these biomolecules in biological samples

 Current collaborators include:

--Maastricht Science Programme (The Neterlands): Prof. Cleij and Dr. van Grinsven
+-Maastricht Science Programme (the Netherlands): Prof. Cleij, Dr. van Grinsven, Dr. Eersels